Elizabeth M. Tamposi

-Elizabeth M. Tamposi (born 1955) is an American former politician and diplomat who served as United States Assistant Secretary of State for Consular Affairs from October 18, 1989 until November 10, 1992.
+Elizabeth Marian Tamposi (born 1955) is an American former politician and diplomat who served as United States Assistant Secretary of State for Consular Affairs from October 18, 1989, until November 10, 1992.

+She served as a member of the New Hampshire House of Representatives from 1979 to 1986.

 Early life

-Tamposi was born in Nashua, New Hampshire, on February 13, 1955, the daughter of Nashua real estate developer Samuel A. Tamposi, himself born to Aromanian emigrants from Avdhella, Grevena, Greece.
-She earned a B.A. from the University of New Hampshire, and a Master of Public Administration in 1984 and Master of Theological Studies in 2010 from Harvard University.
+Tamposi was born in Nashua, New Hampshire, on February 13, 1955, the daughter of Nashua real estate developer Samuel A. Tamposi and his wife Barbara St. Pierre.
+She is one of six children, with brothers Samuel A. Jr., Michael A., Nicholas E., sister Celina, and brother Stephen A. (Their parents divorced in 1986.
+Their father married again, to the former Eileen Maloney, who had three children by her first marriage.)
+Samuel was one of three sons of Aromanian immigrants from Avdella, Greece.

+Tamposi earned a B.A. from the University of New Hampshire, and a Master of Public Administration in 1984 from Harvard University.
+She later returned to Harvard for a Master of Theological Studies in 2010.
+She earned a PhD from Fordham University, completing her dissertation in 2021.

 Early career

 After college, Tamposi worked for Tamposi Company, her father's real estate company, eventually becoming vice president and partner.
 She later became president and sole shareholder of Hollis Crossing Realty, Inc., a real estate marketing and sales company.

 Tamposi served in the New Hampshire House of Representatives from 1979 to 1986, chairing the House Ways and Means Committee and implementing a rainy day fund for the state.

 During the 1988 congressional election, Tamposi sought election to the United States House of Representatives from New Hampshire, but lost the Republican primary.
 The primary was marred by controversy after Senator Gordon Humphrey asserted it would be inappropriate for Tamposi, a mother of young children, to leave the home and hold political office.